tobega/tailspin-v0/TailspinReference.md

   * At the end of the structure matcher, just before the `}`, the symbol `VOID` may be written to assert that the structure has no unmatched fields. e.g. `{a: <> VOID}` matches a structure that only has an `a` field and no other fields.
 * If either of several criteria is acceptable, just list the acceptable criteria inside the angle brackets separated by `|` as a logical "or".
-  The criteria are tried in order, stopping after the first true criterion.
+  The criteria are tried in order, stopping after the first true membrane.
 E.g. `<='apple'|='orange'>` will be true for both 'apple' and 'orange'.
-* Inverse match, to match the opposite of a criterion, just put a tilde inside the angle bracket, e.g. `<~=5>` Note that inverse is applied to the entire expression within the angle brackets so `<~='apple'|='orange'>` will be false for both 'apple' and 'orange'.
+* Inverse match, to match the opposite of a membrane, just put a tilde inside the angle bracket, e.g. `<~=5>` Note that inverse is applied to the entire expression within the angle brackets so `<~='apple'|='orange'>` will be false for both 'apple' and 'orange'.
 * Array match, given as `<[]>` matches if the _current value_ is an array.
   * A match can also be restricted to arrays of a certain length or range of lengths by appending the length (range) in parentheses, e.g. `<[](2..)>`.
   * Match criteria on array content are written inside the brackets, separated by commas.
   Array content criteria can have a [multiplier](#multipliers) attached.
-  * The simplest array content matching tests if there exist elements in any order so that each criterion is met, with extra content ignored.
+  * The simplest array content matching tests if there exist elements in any order so that each membrane is met, with extra content ignored.
 In this mode, the `+` and `*` multipliers make no difference to the result, but may clarify the intent.
   * The `?` and `=` multipliers will fail if there are more than the allowed amount elements.